maninwindow/Effective-Java-3rdEdition-Notes/Chapter 2: Creating and Destroying Objects.md

 - A second shortcoming of static factory methods is that they are hard for programmers to find.

 **Some common names for static factory methods:**

-**from** -- A type-conversion method that takes a single parameter and returns a corresponding instance of this type, for example:
+**from();** : A type-conversion method that takes a single parameter and returns a corresponding instance of this type, for example:

 ```java
 Date d = Date.from(instance);